AniList/ApiV2-GraphQL-Docs/book/overview/graphql/pagination.md

 # Pagination

 By default the Api will return a single result object, if you want to receive a page with an array of objects, you'll need to use the Page query.
-You can usually wrap your normal query in a Page query with minimal changes to receives a page.
+You can usually wrap your normal query in a Page query with minimal changes to receive a page.

 For example your want a page of characters, the normal query type for this is `Character`, to receive the pagination version of this you would wrap your inner query with the Page query and change `Character` to `characters`, lowercase and plural.